-For client authentication, you can insert your certificate or generate it in Kaspersky Security Center Linux.
+For client authentication, you can insert your certificate or generate it in Kaspersky Security Center.

 - Insert certificate.
 You can use a certificate that you received from any source, for example, from any trusted CA. You must specify the certificate and its private key by using one of the following certificate types: - X.509 certificate PEM.
 Upload a file with a certificate in the File with certificate field, and a file with a private key in the File with key field.
 Both files do not depend on each other and the order of loading the files is not significant.
 When both files are uploaded, specify the password for decoding the private key in the Password or certificate verification field.
 The password can have an empty value if the private key is not encoded. - X.509 certificate PKCS12.
 Upload a single file that contains a certificate and its private key in the File with certificate field.
 When the file is uploaded, specify the password for decoding the private key in the Password or certificate verification field.
-The password can have an empty value if the private key is not encoded.
+The password can have an empty value if the private key is not encoded. - Generate key.
+You can generate a self-signed certificate in Kaspersky Security Center.
+As a result, Kaspersky Security Center Linux stores the generated self-signed certificate, and you can

-- Generate key.
-You can generate a self-signed certificate in Kaspersky Security Center Linux.
-As a result, Kaspersky Security Center Linux stores the generated self-signed certificate, and you can pass the public part of the certificate or SHA1-fingerprint to the SIEM system. - 5.
-If you want, you can export archived events from the Administration Server database and set the start date from which you want to start the export of archived events: - a.
+- 6. If you want, you can export archived events from the Administration Server database and set the start date from which you want to start the export of archived events: - a.
 Click the Set the export start date link. - b.
 In the section that opens, specify the start date in the Date to start export from field. - c.
-Click the OK button.

-6. Switch the option to the Automatically export events to SIEM system database Enabled position.
+Click the OK button. - 7.
+Switch the option to the Automatically export events to SIEM system database ENABLED position. - 8.
+Click the Save button.